mercadolibre/mesh/readme.md

 A tiny yet powerful grid system.

 > **IMPORTANT NOTICE**: this project is deprecated and unmaintained.
 > Only critical bugs will be fixed.
-Please consider using *Andes* or
-> another alternative instead.

 ## Overview